 It is expedient to consider user experience problems in the course of setting up a website or blog.
 This should be the starting point of a successful online business journey.
-After all, the site was setup specifically to serve their need.
+After all, the site was setup specifically to serve their needs.

 So, effort must be geared towards creating an experience that lingers and magnetic.
 Customer does not really care about website beauty; neither do they care about the cost of running it.